rGiladi/accounts-react/README.md

 Live example: https://react-accounts-demo.herokuapp.com/

 `meteor add meteoreact:accounts`

-(for now you will also have to `npm install --save-dev deepmerge`), this will be fixed soon
+right now you will also have to `npm install --save-dev deepmerge`, this will be fixed soon

 Feel free to ask anything, open issues and create some pull requests.